 In fact, you could potentially lose business by not following through on a promise to your prospects.

 There is also always the chance that they could have their personal system hacked, and your business files could be stolen that way, if you didn’t have the right processes in place.
 Your data is one of your company’s most valuable resources, so you can’t risk it being breached while it’s accessed on a computer not protected by your network security.

 There are countless other scenarios that could happen between the employee working from home and the results of that work making it back to the office.
 A lost USB drive, a failed email that went unnoticed, their personal computer being stolen – any of these situations could result in necessary data not being where it needs to be.

 Keeping Your Data Intact

 You have to be sure that your data isn’t being exposed to unnecessary risks, while still allowing your employees to be productive while working remotely.
 The thing is, without some assistance from your IT solutions, their home computers just aren’t going to be secure enough – and that’s before the risks inherent in transporting data back and forth between the office and their home is taken into account.

 Fortunately, there are solutions that you can leverage that will allow your employees the ability to safely and securely access and work on company documents from home, without the fear of data loss or compromise.

 You need to ensure that your company is leveraging the tools available to us today, from cloud computing to virtual private networks.
 Cloud services, like Google Drive or Dropbox, allow your employees to access their work documents from anywhere, and a VPN allows them to securely access your company network remotely by creating an encrypted tunnel to transmit data between their personal devices and your network.

-Michell Consulting Group can assist you in setting up both of these solutions to enable your employees to maintain their productivity from anywhere.
-To get started, give us a call at 305-592-5620.
+COMPANYNAME can assist you in setting up both of these solutions to enable your employees to maintain their productivity from anywhere.
+To get started, give us a call at PHONENUMBER.